agent-first websites

 What does this cost, all-in?

 €2,400 to €9,600 depending on tier.
 No retainers.
 No "platform fees."
-Hosting on Cloudflare runs around €5/month and you pay Cloudflare directly, not me.
+Hosting runs around €5/month, paid directly to the hosting provider — never to me.

 How long does it take?